Michael McFaul

-Michael Anthony McFaul (born October 1, 1963) is an American academic and diplomat who served as the United States Ambassador to Russia from 2012 to 2014.
-McFaul is currently the Ken Olivier and Angela Nomellini Professor in International Studies in the Department of Political Science at Stanford University, where he is the Director of the Freeman Spogli Institute for International Studies.
+Michael Anthony McFaul (born October 1, 1963) is an American academic and diplomat who served as the United States ambassador to Russia from 2012 to 2014.
+McFaul became the Ken Olivier and Angela Nomellini Professor in International Studies in the Department of Political Science at Stanford University in 1995, where he is the Director of the Freeman Spogli Institute for International Studies.
 He is also a Peter and Helen Bing Senior Fellow at the Hoover Institution.
 He is also a contributing columnist at The Washington Post.

-Prior to his nomination to the ambassadorial position, McFaul worked for the U.S. National Security Council as Special Assistant to the President and senior director of Russian and Eurasian affairs.
-In that capacity, he was the architect of U.S. President Barack Obama's Russian reset policy.
+Prior to his nomination to the ambassadorial position, McFaul worked for the U.S. National Security Council as Special Assistant to the President and senior director of Russian and Eurasian affairs, where he was the architect of U.S. President Barack Obama's Russian reset policy.

 Early life and education

 Born in Glasgow, Montana, McFaul was raised in Butte and Bozeman, where his father worked as a musician and music teacher.
-While attending Bozeman High School, McFaul participated in policy debate; his partner was current U.S. Senator Steve Daines (R) of Montana.
+While attending Bozeman High School, McFaul participated in policy debate; his partner was future U.S. Senator Steve Daines (R).

 While an undergraduate at Stanford University he spent time in the Soviet Union, first in the summer of 1983 studying Russian at the Leningrad State University (now Saint Petersburg State University), and then a semester in 1985 at Pushkin Institute in Moscow.
-He earned a B.A. in international relations and Slavic languages and an M.A. in Slavic and East European Studies from Stanford in 1986.
+He earned a B.A. in international relations and Slavic languages and an M.A. in Russian and East European Studies from Stanford in 1986.
 As a Rhodes Scholar, he earned a DPhil in international relations from St John's College, Oxford, in 1991.
 He wrote his dissertation on U.S. and Soviet intervention in revolutionary movements in southern Africa.

 McFaul received an honorary doctorate from Montana State University during the university's fall commencement in 2015.